widgetti/solara/solara/website/pages/docs/content/00-introduction.md

 Solara is an Open Source library that lets you use and build data-focused web apps (data apps) using reusable UI components.
 Your app will work in the Jupyter notebook and production-grade web frameworks (FastAPI, Starlette, Flask, ...).

 Solara uses proven technologies and mature standards.
 Grow from a one-off experiment in the Jupyter notebook to a dynamic data portal in production.
-Built on top of [Reacton](/docs/understanding/reacton) keeps your code complexity under control.
+Built on top of [Reacton](/docs/understanding/reacton) to keep your code complexity under control and [IPywidgets](/docs/understanding/ipywidgets) to access a rich set of UI libraries without having to write Javascript or CSS.

 We care about developer experience.
 Solara will give your hot code reloading and type hints for faster development.